Morayshire Railway: The Craigellachie enlargement

-Meanwhile, the Morayshire had borrowed to its limit, its shares were not attracting buyers and debt levels were large and growing.
-Problems with I&AJR re-surfaced and traffic on the Morayshire line was being severely disrupted—the I&AJR then submitted a bill to the Morayshire Railway for £900 as its share of the construction of Orton station.
+Meanwhile, the Morayshire had borrowed to its limit, its shares were not attracting buyers, and debt levels were high and increasing.
+Problems with I&AJR re-surfaced, and traffic on the Morayshire line was being severely disrupted—the I&AJR then submitted a bill to the Morayshire Railway for £900 as its share of the construction of Orton station.
 The Morayshire Railway Company decided to free itself from any involvement with I&AJR and to build a new direct line from Elgin through the Glens of Rothes to meet its own Speyside line.
-With the levels of debt carried by the company, the brothers James and John Grant loaned the Morayshire £4500 to help fund the new track—royal assent was given in 1861 and the work was completed on 1 January 1862.
-Two more powerful locomotives, 2-4-0 tank engines, would operate this route as the line was steeply graded for the first 6 of its 9 miles.
+With the levels of debt carried by the company, the brothers James and John Grant loaned the Morayshire £4,500 to help fund the new track.
+Royal assent was given in 1861, and the work was completed on 1 January 1862.
+Two more powerful locomotives, 2-4-0 tank engines, would operate this route as the line was steeply graded for the first 6 of its 9 miles [10 of 15 km].
 These were named Glen Grant and Lesmurdie.

-The effect of the dispute with the I&AJR was to make the Morayshire Railway open negotiations with the GNoSR who bought £10,000 of shares to help with the building of the direct line to Rothes.
+The dispute with the I&AJR prompted the Morayshire Railway to open negotiations with the GNoSR, which bought £10,000 of shares to help build the direct line to Rothes.
 The I&AJR viewed the involvement of the GNoSR in the Morayshire as a threat to themselves and, in a tit-for-tat fashion, started work on the Burghead branch to take business from Lossiemouth harbour and thus, goods traffic from the Morayshire.
-In October 1860 the I&AJR made what appeared to be a last-ditch effort to keep the GNoSR out of Elgin by proposing to the Morayshire Board an amalgamation of their two companies.
-This obligated the Morayshire to put the proposal to the shareholders at a meeting on 31 October—the board, with the past record of dealings with the I&AJR, persuaded the shareholders that independence from them was the best way forward.
+In October 1860, the I&AJR made what appeared to be a last-ditch effort to keep the GNoSR out of Elgin by proposing to the Morayshire board an amalgamation of their two companies.
+This obligated the Morayshire to put the proposal to the shareholders at a meeting on 31 October—the board, and with the history of dealings with the I&AJR, persuaded the shareholders that independence from them was the best way forward.